 Support

 With its higher ankle collars, the Merrell Rogue Hiker offers more foot and ankle support than the best-selling Merrell Moab.
-However, it's a hybrid that blends a trail running shoe with a backpacking boot.
+However, it's a hybrid that blends the build of a trail running shoe with a backpacking boot.
 That means it's not as stiff or supportive as a traditional hiking and backpacking boot, even though it's a mid-cut.

 Weight